Long Eaton Victoria Angling Society (LEVAS)

 Our base remains firmly in Long Eaton (Derbyshire), midway between Nottingham and Derby, north of Leicester and South of Sheffield.
 We have a great deal to offer the coarse angler, whatever their interests.

 We control a long stretch of the Erewash Canal (which has around 125 permanent pegs spaced 20m apart) in Long Eaton.
 This runs from the Derby Road Lock to Trent Lock - very popular with both pleasure and match anglers.
-Although poluted in 2012, it is now on the way to recovery following successful stockings of roach, bream, perch, tench, rudd and chub, with fish from fry size to over 3-00 in weight released.
+Although poluted in 2012, it is now on the way to recovery following successful stockings of roach, bream, perch, tench, rudd and chub, with over 120,000 fish from fry size to over 3-00 in weight released.
 Day permits (sold on the bank) & members water.
 Memberships may be obtained from Bridge Tackle, Long Eaton.

 Immediately below the Erewash Canal (Trent Lock) we have a short stretch of the River Trent (maybe half dozen pegs) before entering Cranfleet Canal, the first 200 yards of which are an offshoot of the river before reaching "flood gates".
 These remain open excepting when the Trent carries extra water when they are sealed to maintain the levels below the gates at manageable levels.
 We control fishing down to the footbridge and for a short stretch below.
 At the bottom end of Cranfleet Canal is Cranfleet Lock, below which is the River Trent.
 Day permits and members.